PenguinMod/PenguinMod-ExtensionsGallery/README.md

 ## Licensing
-The source for [the extensions site](https://extensions.penguinmod.com) (including but not limited to: the source code, assets, extension images and extension documentation) are all licensed under [the MIT license](https://opensource.org/license/mit).
+The source for [the extensions site](https://extensions.penguinmod.com) (including but not limited to: the source code, assets, extension thumbnails and extension documentation) are all licensed under [the MIT license](https://opensource.org/license/mit).

 ### Extension code licensing